aimericsr/axum-demo/README.md

 ## Features
 - Timout
 - CORS
-- Tracing / metrics export to jeager / - prometheus
+- Serve static file
 - Helth check routes
-- OpenAPI docs
 - Rest Routes
 - RPC Routes
+- OpenAPI docs
 - Auth with cookies and jwt
-- Serve static file
+- Tracing / metrics export to jeager / - prometheus
 - Graceful Shutdown for sending last traces

 TO Do:
 - add more filter to tracing
-- add more test
+- add more unit test / do integration test
+- load env variable only at the beginning
+- version the api (path or url ?)

 ## License

-This project is licensed under the [Apache License][license].
+This project is licensed under the [Apache License](LICENSE).